NLnetLabs/unbound/doc/unbound.conf.rst

 .. _unbound.conf.ratelimit-for-domain:

 ratelimit-for-domain: *<domain> <number qps or 0>*
-    Override the global :ref:`ratelimit:<unbound.conf.ratelimit>` for an exact match domain name with the listed number.
+    Override the global :ref:`ratelimit<unbound.conf.ratelimit>` for an exact match domain name with the listed number.
     You can give this for any number of names.
     For example, for a top-level-domain you may want to have a higher limit